openstack/freezer/README.rst

 Execute a nova backup::

-    $ freezerc --nova-inst-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b
+    $ freezer-agent --nova-inst-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b

 Execute a mysql backup with nova::

-   $ freezerc --mysql-conf /root/.freezer/freezer-mysql.conf
+   $ freezer-agent --mysql-conf /root/.freezer/freezer-mysql.conf
    --container freezer_mysql-backup-prod --mode mysql --backup-name mysql-ops002
    --nova-inst-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b

-All the freezerc activities are logged into /var/log/freezer.log.
+All the freezer-agent activities are logged into /var/log/freezer.log.

 Swift, Local and SSH Storage